 I got paid and could travel, how cool was that!
 Soon I found out that only traveling was not satisfying for me.
 Even though I was the tour manager and had some responsibilities, I was surrounded by mostly young backpackers, some with great stories and deep souls, others never left home before.
 I missed the depth, people to connect with and talk about ideas and visions about life.

-Andreas and I ended up travelling over 20.000 km together as a team for this business, finding out how our skills and passions were the perfect match.
-At the same time I started to look into learning digital marketing skills, finding out that this is the way to make money while being on the road.
+Andreas and I ended up traveling over 20.000 km together as a team for this business, finding out how our skills and passions were the perfect matches.
+At the same time, I started to look into learning digital marketing skills, finding out that this is the way to make money while being on the road.
 With Andreas being the greatest videographer when it comes to travel and tourism, our idea started to develop to create the ultimate trips, for people like us.
 And to capture everything on camera.

 What is your business/current projects?

 We’ve developed a unique co-travel product for digital nomads, remote workers and online entrepreneurs.